-The reports are based on the information entered into the system, so obviously the reports are only as accurate and complete and the underlying information.
+The reports are based on the information entered into the system, so obviously the reports are only as accurate and complete as the underlying information.
 In some cases, the information to fill various requirements for a report will come from different fields, depending on how the company is storing its records in Finale.
 In particular, pyrotechnics companies do not all keep track of date/shift (lot) information in the same way.
 Some companies incorporate the date/shift into the definition of the product itself and create new products for new date/shifts; other companies use Finale's Lot ID capabilities to store the date/shift.

 The options and requirements for the specific reports are given in the following sections.

 The DSMT report in the section "Home > Reports > Stock reports > ATF reports" provides a comprehensive list of magazine transactions based on all stock changes (shipments received, shipments sent, transfers, returns, and stock changes).
 Packed sales are listed as units without detail of their contents (to avoid double counting).
 If the ATF inspector wants to see records of the contents of a packed sale, you can print a shipment manifest or pack list for the shipment.